-Fathers Rights NY
+Fathers Rights Lawyer New York, NY

 Fathers are just as important as mothers.
 In fact, children typically benefit from having both in their lives in order to grow up healthy and happy.
 For this reason, fathers should be closely involved with their children, even after divorce.